learn-co-curriculum/dsc-ensemble-methods-section-intro/README.md

 ## Ensemble Methods

 The idea of ensemble methods is to bring together multiple models to use them to improve the quality of your predictions when compared to just using a single model.
-In many real world problems and kaggle competitions, ensemble methods tend to outperform any single model.
+In many real world problems and Kaggle competitions, ensemble methods tend to outperform any single model.

 ### Ensemble Methods